 Seek Advice Early

 If you have been charged with dangerous driving then you need to make an appointment to see one of our lawyers.
-Following a phone call to our office we can get a file started and can request the brief of evidence (the evidence the police intend to rely upon to prove the case against you).
+Following a phone call to our office we can get a file started and can request the brief of evidence.
 Once we have the evidence we will sit down with you and discuss your prospects.